Skip to navigation Skip to content

 • an exemption

-• under 12 months, allow the customer to choose between JSP and YA/Austudy
+• less than 12 months, allow the customer to choose between JSP and Austudy

-• over 12 months, the customer is considered to remain qualified for JSP until the day before the student claim was lodged
+• approved, the customer remains qualified for JSP until the day before the student claim was lodged

 See the Resources page for examples of appropriate and beneficial payments and dates.